drb/spotipi/README.md

 ### Installation

-*Assumption: You are using a Raspberry Pi 2 running the latest RaspianOS (Debian).
+*Assumption: You are using a Raspberry Pi 2 running the latest Raspbian OS (Debian).
 This is my setup & it works.
 Anything else you're on your own.*

 ### Pull down code